What are eye floaters?

 We’ll arrange all the necessary follow-up appointments with your consultant so they can make sure your recovery is going well or complete and your vision is the best it can be.

-After your procedure, your consultant will give you some eye drops to use for up to four weeks to help your eye heal.
+After your eye floater treatment, your consultant will give you some eye drops to use for up to four weeks to help your eye heal.
 These drops will help to reduce inflammation.
 Your consultant will see you again for a follow-up appointment to make sure your vision has improved and your eye is healing well.
 You’ll usually have a review 7-10 days after your surgery and then again at about 4-6 weeks.

-What are the possible complications?
+What are the possible complications of eye floater treatment?

 Although the vast majority of patients won’t experience any complications, as with all surgery there are some risks of complications.
 Our team will discuss these with you in detail at your appointment and will make sure you’re happy to go ahead with treatment.

-How much does vitrectomy surgery cost?
+How much does eye floater surgery cost?

 Private vitrectomy surgery starts from £5,995 per eye and combined vitrectomy and cataract surgery starts from £6,995 per eye.
 That includes all your pre- and post-operative appointments, as well as your medication.